MPhil in Comparative Social Policy

 The MPhil course is an extended version of the MSc in Comparative Social Policy.
 In the first year you will study together with the MSc group and in the second year you will primarily focus on your research project, under individually-tailored supervision.
 The MPhil particularly suits students who want to conduct research in a world-class environment, with strong potential to pursue a doctorate afterwards.

-In your first year, you will have the opportunity to take at least one specialist course from a list of options focusing on a particular social policy area.
+In your first year, you will have the opportunity to take two specialist course from a list of options focusing on a particular topic or area of social policy.
 You are assessed on one of these option courses.
-You then are assessed in a second option during your second year.
-Recent options offered include family policies, healthcare, labour market policies and the economics of social policy
+During your second year, you will have to opportunity to take a second option.
+Recent options offered include comparative education policy, gender and family policies, healthcare policy and health inequalities, labour market policies, poverty and political economy of social policy.

 Supervision